 Our family travels frequently, and when our daughter was born, we needed a lightweight travel stroller to navigate through busy airports.
 As much as we love our jogging stroller, it just doesn’t fold down small enough for air or car travel.

 After some research, we opted for the Mountain Buggy Nano Stroller, and we’re so glad we did.
-Even though it’s an investment at $249, we’ve gotten every dollar out of what we paid for this.
+Even though it’s an investment, we’ve gotten every dollar out of what we paid for this.
 It’s great for travel, whether you’re going on a family Racecation™ or to see Grandma.
 It’s also better than a larger stroller when navigating crowds, such as marathon spectators, or going into crowded restaurants.

 The Mountain Buggy Nano is suitable for children up to 4 years of age and has a 44 pound weight capacity.